Homemade Balsamic Glaze

 What is a Balsamic Glaze?

-A balsamic glaze, sometimes called a balsamic reduction, is balsamic vinegar that has been simmered until a majority of the water content has evaporated away, leaving a thick, syrupy glaze.
-It’s slightly sweet, tangy, and tastes great drizzled over all sorts of things like roasted vegetables, meat, pasta, pizza, and more.
+Balsamic glaze, sometimes called a balsamic reduction, is balsamic vinegar that has been simmered until most of the water has evaporated away, leaving a deliciously thick, syrupy glaze with a bold flavor.
+The flavor is slightly sweet, tangy, super complex, and it tastes great drizzled over all roasted vegetables, grilled meat, pasta, pizza, and more.
+It is truly a magic bullet to making your food taste gourmet.

-For this balsamic glaze recipe, I added a little brown sugar to balance the acidity and help it thicken faster, but you can skip the sugar if you prefer a balsamic glaze with more of an acidic punch.
-You can also add a pinch of salt to your glaze, if you prefer.
+You can also add a pinch of salt to your glaze if you prefer.
 Depending on how I’m using it, I find that sometimes salt can help make it pop just a bit more.
 If you want your balsamic glaze to be extra rich, you can melt a tablespoon of butter into the glaze after simmering.

 What Kind of Balsamic Vinegar to Use